KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/01-flood-archetype.md

 ## Universal Structural Analysis

-* **The Waters:** Symbolize the unbound, supra-formal potential of Khaon (AD).
+* **The Waters:** Symbolize the unbound, supra-formal potential of L₀ (AD: Khaon).
 They are not entropic in essence, but represent the neutral, infinite **Field of Becoming** through which essence traverses and into which expressed configuration may dissolve.
 The Field of Becoming is pre-orientational: it is not itself centropic or entropic.
 In the Flood archetype, the waters function as the medium through which **Declivous Entropy** acts upon an irredeemably inverted formation.

 * **The Divine Decree to Recalibrate:** The action of L₄ (DP / DL: Morgis / Sophis).
 It is not retribution, but the enforcement of harmonic law.
 The current embodied field (L₁ and L₂ layers) has become saturated with Inverse Orientation—specifically IL₁ (IES / IEM: Malara / Mania) and IL₂ (ISS / ISM: Echthros / Skotos).
 The structural integrity of the experiential plane is destabilized; the decree emerges as the system's recognition that sustaining the dissonant configuration now exceeds its lawful capacity for coherence.